CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 When you log into a CSC supercomputer, you are connected to one of its login nodes.
 Login nodes are shared by all users and are **not** to be used for heavy processing.
-See our [usage policy](../usage-policy.md#login-nodes) for details.
+See our [usage policy] for details.
 If you need to run heavy computations interactively, you can use the `interactive` partition on Puhti and Mahti.

 The `interactive` partition offers fewer resources than other partitions, but jobs submitted to it have a much higher priority in comparison, so they will typically spend very little time queueing.
-The most convenient way to use the `interactive` partition is with the `sinteractive` command.
+The partition can be used for running [web interface applications] and [batch jobs], but the most convenient way to use it is the [`sinteractive` command](#the-sinteractive-command).

 ## The `sinteractive` command